tvallotton/pneuma/README.md

 # Pneuma
-A work in progress green thread library for Rust.
+A work in progress user-level thread library for Rust.

 todo: